d4nc3w/Naive-Bayes/README.md

     test_file = '/Users/pjotr/PycharmProjects/Naive-Bayes/Naive-Bayes-Program/res/agaricus-lepiota.test.data'
     train_file = '/Users/pjotr/PycharmProjects/Naive-Bayes/Naive-Bayes-Program/res/agaricus-lepiota.data'

-Step by step:

-pd.read_csv(file, header=None): Reads the CSV file specified by file using pandas read_csv function, assuming no header.

-reader.iloc[:, 1:]: Selects all rows and all columns starting from the second column, representing the features.

-reader.iloc[:, 0]: Selects all rows and only the first column, representing the labels.

-return x, y: Returns the features (x) and labels (y).

   Load Data Function:

   This function reads data from a CSV file using pandas.
 It assumes that the first column contains labels and the remaining columns contain features.